Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Rutgers and its opponents have combined for 44.5 points -- this matchup's over/under -- just twice this season.
+- Rutgers and its opponents have scored at least 45 points -- this matchup's over/under -- just two times this year.

-- The 50 points per game these two squads have allowed their opponents to score this season are 5.5 more than the 44.5 over/under in this contest.

-- The average total in Scarlet Knights games this season is 50.7, 6.2 points above Saturday's total of 44.5.
+- The 48.0 PPG average total in Wildcats games this season is 3.0 points more than this game's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 48.0 points, 3.5 more than the set total in this contest.

 Rutgers Stats and Trends